Oregon Community Solar Program

 The Oregon Community Solar Program is administered by the State of Oregon.
 Participation in the Community Solar Program allows customers to offset their energy usage with electricity generated from a certified community solar project.

 Community Solar Development Assistance

-The Oregon Community Solar program provides opportunity for community-driven projects that will serve local communities.
-Because only a select few organizations have developed community solar projects before, Energy Trust has developed an incentive to help local community organizations navigate the financial and technical hurdles of a typical community solar project.
+The Oregon Community Solar program provides opportunity for community-driven solar projects that will serve local communities.
+Because few people have developed community solar projects before, Energy Trust has developed an incentive to help local community organizations navigate the financial and technical hurdles of a typical community solar project.

 Public or nonprofit organizations interested in developing a community solar project of any size are eligible for this incentive.
 Additionally, private developers working on a small community solar project—up to 360 kW-AC in size—are eligible to receive the incentive.